House Painting9 min read

 Question 3: What is the best paint finish for a kitchen?

 Satin or semi-gloss finishes are ideal for kitchens because they are easy to clean and resist moisture, grease, and stains.
 Flat finishes are not recommended as they absorb grime and are difficult to wipe.
 For cabinets, a semi-gloss or high-gloss paint offers durability and a sleek look.
+Many homeowners in the Bay Area choose semi-gloss for both walls and cabinets to create a cohesive, modern aesthetic.

 Question 4: How do I prevent brush marks on trim?